-- 9.3.1 Standard Speed Format two (2) round competitions shall be organized with: - a) a Qualification Round consisting of a single stage, taking place on two lanes, left "A" and right "B", with competitors climbing in pairs; and - b) where the number of competitors recording a valid qualifying time (a Valid Time in the Qualification Round; see Rules 9.16 and 9.12.3) is four (4) or more, a Final Round. - 9.3.2 Standard Speed Format three (3) round competitions shall be organized with: - a) a Qualification Round consisting of a single stage, taking place on two lanes, left "A" and right "B", with competitors climbing in pairs; and - b) where the number of competitors recording a valid qualifying time (a Valid Time in the immediately preceding round (see Rules 9.16 and 9.12.3) is twenty (20) or more, a Semi-Final Round consisting of a single stage, taking place on two lanes, left "A" and right "B", with competitors climbing in pairs; and - c) where the number of competitors recording a valid qualifying time (a Valid Time in the immediately preceding round (see Rules 9.16 and 9.12.3) is four (4) or more, a Final Round. - 9.3.3 The Standard Speed Format Final Round shall consist of: - a) where the Final Round uses the Standard Speed Field-of-Play rules (Rule 9.2.1), between two (2) and four (4) elimination stages in a Knockout Format Final Round as outlined in Rule 9.10.1; and - b) where the Final Round uses Alternative Speed Field-of-Play rules (Rule 9.2.2), a single stage in a non-Knockout Format Final Round, taking place on two lanes, left "A" and right "B", with competitors climbing in pairs as outlined in Rule 9.10.2, - i) unless the two lanes are set identically including Standard Field-of-Play route general layout and holds and additional matched speed handholds and footholds as set forth in Rule 9.2.3, then between two (2) and four (4) elimination stages in a Knockout Format Final Round as outlined in Rule 9.10.1. - 9.3.4 Standard Speed Format competitions may have a Practice Period preceding the Qualification Round.
+- 9.3.1 Standard Speed Format two (2) round competitions shall be organized with: - a) a Qualification Round consisting of a single stage, taking place on two lanes, left "A" and right "B", with competitors climbing in pairs; and - b) where the number of competitors recording a valid qualifying time (a Valid Time in the Qualification Round; see Rules 9.16 and 9.12.3) is four (4) or more, a Final Round. - 9.3.2 Standard Speed Format three (3) round competitions shall be organized with: - a) a Qualification Round consisting of a single stage, taking place on two lanes, left "A" and right "B", with competitors climbing in pairs; and - b) a Semi-Final Round consisting of a single stage, taking place on two lanes, left "A" and right "B", with competitors climbing in pairs; and - c) where the number of competitors recording a valid qualifying time (a Valid Time in the immediately preceding round (see Rules 9.16 and 9.12.3) is four (4) or more, a Final Round. - 9.3.3 The Standard Speed Format Final Round shall consist of: - a) where the Final Round uses the Standard Speed Field-of-Play rules (Rule 9.2.1), between two (2) and four (4) elimination stages in a Knockout Format Final Round as outlined in Rule 9.10.1; and - b) where the Final Round uses Alternative Speed Field-of-Play rules (Rule 9.2.2), a single stage in a non-Knockout Format Final Round, taking place on two lanes, left "A" and right "B", with competitors climbing in pairs as outlined in Rule 9.10.2, - i) unless the two lanes are set identically including Standard Field-of-Play route general layout and holds and additional matched speed handholds and footholds as set forth in Rule 9.2.3, then between two (2) and four (4) elimination stages in a Knockout Format Final Round as outlined in Rule 9.10.1. - 9.3.4 Standard Speed Format competitions may have a Practice Period preceding the Qualification Round.
 Where a Practice Period is organized, the time and arrangements for this Practice Period shall be announced at the Technical Meeting. - 9.3.5 Alternative Speed Format competitions shall be organized with a single round, taking place on two lanes, left "A" and right "B", with competitors climbing in pairs.
 The single round shall use Qualification Round rules.
 At the discretion of the Event Organizer or the Jury President, in the event that the host facility does not have available two lanes meeting the Speed Field-of-Play rules, the Alternative Speed Format competition may be organized with a single lane "A" and each competitor shall have two attempts on that lane.